LXJS/training-koa/07-content-headers/README.md

-Both a request and a response could have content headers.
+Both a request and a response could have various content headers.
 These are:

 - `Content-Type`